 I suggest reading my Introduction to the Chakras and post about the first chakra before diving into this article!

-The sacral chakra governs your ability to express yourself and be creative.
+The second chakra governs your ability to express yourself and be creative.
 When it is working to its full potential, your life is filled with pleasure!
 You will find that you:

 - are able to discover, express and experience your creativity and sensuality freely